ray-project/ray/doc/source/ray-air/experimental-features.rst

   stopping trials or the experiment

 Note that some edge cases may not be captured in the regression tests.
-Your feedback is welcome. mitigated every bug we found.
-But there are sometimes edge cases we don't capture, yet.
-Your feedback is very welcome here.
+Your feedback is welcome.